 We're complementing this with new tutorials that use Jupyter Notebooks, also in Terra, to walk you through the logic, operation and results of each step of the pipeline.
 We've already been using this approach in our popular workshop series with very encouraging results, and going forward we're planning to offer all of our tutorials as Jupyter Notebooks.

 You can read more about how and why you can get started with GATK on Terra at our overview for GATK on the Cloud with Terra

-If you end up liking it, you can even adopt Terra to do all your work, but we don't expect it to be a fit for everyone, which is why GATK will always remain available and open-source to the online community.
+If you end up liking it, you can even adopt Terra to do all your work!
+That said, we don't expect it to be a fit for everyone, which is why GATK will always remain available and open-source to the online community.
 By having multiple option, we can offer best way to empower you to try out our tools and test new releases without having to put in a ton of effort up front.